myosubug/python-simple-dictionary/README.md

 # sample_dictionary_python

-sample dictionary application by using basics of python I studied.
+A sample dictionary application by using basics of python I studied.
-I am using a data.json file as my source for the dictionary operation and do some tweaks on app.py so that the program can operate as a proper dictionary
+I am using a data.json file as my source for the dictionary operation and have added some tweaks on app.py so that the program can operate as a proper dictionary

 ## Getting Started